Transgender Kylie Jenner Fanatic Spends Nearly $75,000 To Look Like Kylie, Appreciates Ugly Duckling Story

-Kylie Jenner has certainly got herself quite a following to the point that the youngest of the Kardashian-Jenner clan has inspired Kylie enthusiasts to seek modes to achieve the entrepreneur’s looks, from her luscious lips to the new mother’s curves.
+Kylie Jenner has amassed quite a following over the years, to the point that the youngest of the Kardashian-Jenner clan has inspired enthusiasts to seek out ways to achieve the entrepreneur’s looks, from her famous lips to the new mother’s curves.

-One particular fan of Jenner, a Denver, Colorado resident named Kyleigh Potts, has gone to the extreme to seek to achieve a similar look to that of her reality star idol.
-The transgender woman has even undergone such extensive procedures that she does not look at all like her previous self, and the procedures came with a price tag of $75,000.
+One particular Jenner fan, a Denver, Colorado, resident named Kyleigh Potts, has gone to the extreme to achieve a similar look to that of her reality star idol.
+The transgender woman has even undergone such extensive procedures that she does not look at all like her previous self.
+The procedures came with a price tag of $75,000.

-The Mirror shares details about this Kylie look-a-like’s ambitions to resemble Jenner.
+The Mirror shares some details about this Kylie look-a-like’s ambitions to resemble Kylie Jenner.

 “In addition to lip fillers and a chin implant, she’s also had 650cc breast implants to give the impression of being naturally endowed with 34DD breasts.”

-The transgender woman was originally born “Kyle,” yet has sought to emulate her idol in the most extreme of ways.
-Kyleigh spoke openly with The Sun recently, for the purpose of sharing why she is so inspired by the Lip Kits founder.
+The transgender woman was originally born Kyle, and she has sought to emulate her idol in the most extreme of ways.
+Kyleigh recently spoke with the Sun and explained why she is so inspired by the Lip Kits founder.

-“I have spent the last four years perfecting my transition into the beautiful woman I always knew I was,” says Potts, who was born Kyle.
-Kylie has always been my ultimate goal and inspiration, I feel like I have always emulated her and like her I didn’t start out beautiful, I built myself beautiful.”
+“I have spent the last four years perfecting my transition into the beautiful woman I always knew I was.
+I feel like I have always emulated her and like her I didn’t start out beautiful, I built myself beautiful.”

 The fanatic also praises Jenner for her transition from “the ugly duckling to the b**** everybody wants to be,” adding that she resonates with that and was motivated by Kylie’s transformation.

-Potts goes on to relay that through changing herself, it helped her accept who she has truly always felt she has been.
-After enduring bullying, Kyleigh now has come to a point of self acceptance.
+Potts adds that through changing herself, it helped her accept who she truly always felt she was.
+After enduring bullying, Kyleigh now has come to a point of self-acceptance.

-“I always thought I was unattractive, ugly and never enough through the trauma of being bullied that I found confidence through altering myself,” Potts explains.
+“I always thought I was unattractive, ugly and never enough through the trauma of being bullied that I found confidence through altering myself,” Potts explained.

-Interestingly enough, however, Potts, unlike many transgender women, has opted to keep her male genitalia by choice, and does not intend to change that, seeing as the Kylie super-fan prefers to use her male genitalia during sex.
+Interestingly enough, Potts, unlike many transgender women, has opted to keep her male genitalia by choice and does not intend to change that, seeing as the Kylie super-fan prefers to use her male genitalia during sex.

 To enable her look like her idol Kylie Jenner, a transgender woman identified as Kyleigh Potts has spent over… https://t.co/EKAgLoryBm